Taxation of international executives

 For more information, please see section Economic Employer Approach.

-If there is no double taxation treaty between Luxembourg and the other contracting country/territory, the individual would be taxable in Luxembourg on their salaried income as of the first day of professional activity performed (or put to use/value) in Luxembourg.
+If there is no double taxation treaty between Luxembourg and the other contracting country/jurisdiction, the individual would be taxable in Luxembourg on their salaried income as of the first day of professional activity performed (or put to use/value) in Luxembourg.
 Providing the short-term assignee is a non-Luxembourg resident, they would be taxable only on Luxembourg-sourced income.

 Are there any additional considerations that should be considered before initiating a short-term assignment in Luxembourg?